leexuehan/MyNetty/README.md

-# NettySimulator
+# MyNetty

-for netty source study
+## for netty source study

-In this repository,I will build a simple nio framework in order to get the outline that how netty encapsulate Java nio.
+#### In this repository,I will extract some logics from netty framework in order to get the outline that how netty encapsulates Java nio clearly and learn some coding skills.